goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.16.
 Design automated, atomic and zero-downtime deployments

-**TL;DR:** Research shows that teams who perform many deployments lower the probability of severe production issues.
+**אמ;לק:** Research shows that teams who perform many deployments lower the probability of severe production issues.
 Fast and automated deployments that don’t require risky manual steps and service downtime significantly improve the deployment process.
 You should probably achieve this using Docker combined with CI tools as they became the industry standard for streamlined deployment

 **Otherwise:** Long deployments -> production downtime & human-related error -> team unconfident in making deployment -> fewer deployments and features